Patient Referral Program in Federally Qualified Health Centers

 - improves provider availability for other patients who need an in-person appointment.

-Electronic referrals also enable PCPs to spend less time on administrative tasks, so they have more time to engage with their patients.
+Electronic referrals also enable PCPs to spend less time on administrative tasks, giving them more time to engage with their patients.
 Web-based referral management improves accountability and patient satisfaction while reducing costs, allowing providers to effectively close gaps in healthcare.

 Automating referrals and related processes enables practices to eliminate 70% of tedious administrative duties so they can focus on improving care delivery.
-Patients, in turn, are more likely to schedule and keep appointments when physicians are consistently available and receive accurate patient information to provide optimal care.
+Patients are more likely to schedule and keep appointments when physicians are consistently available and receive accurate patient information to provide optimal care.